<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Bassano - Prosecco - Follina - 37 or 49 mls - Hilly

-Narrow and winding roads passing cultivated fields will lead you to the town of Montebelluna, situated on the edge of the Montello Nature Reserve.
-Cycle through quiet countryside and past the Palladian villas (country houses) dotting the route.
+Next, we'll navigate along meandering and narrow roads, passing cultivated fields as we make our way to the town of Montebelluna, situated on the edge of the Montello Nature Reserve.
+As we cycle through serene countryside, you'll encounter the elegant Palladian villas that grace our route.

-You cross the sacred river Piave, then make your way north towards Valdobbiadene.
-Now we are officially in the Prosecco DOCG area, also named in 2019 a UNESCO World Heritage Site.
+Our journey continues as we cross the Piave River, then make our way north towards Valdobbiadene.
+Now we are officially in the Prosecco DOCG area, which was granted UNESCO World Heritage Site status in 2019.

 [fa icon="plus"] Day 5